Every NASA Authorization

 Search for Extraterrestrial Life:

-• Adds to title 51 of US Code section 20102 (from Section 102 of the National Aeronautics and Space Administration Act of 1958, outlining the Congressional declaration of purpose for Aeronautics and Space activities) the following phrase: “The search for life’s origin, evolution, distribution, and future in the universe.”
+- Amends US Code section 20102 (from Section 102 of the National Aeronautics and Space Administration Act of 1958, outlining the Congressional declaration of purpose for Aeronautics and Space activities) to include a new fundamental objective for NASA: “The search for life’s origin, evolution, distribution, and future in the universe.”

 Planetary Defense: